Dolphin Mall: 2005–present: Expansions and acquisitions

+Vivo!
+Dolphin Mall

+On December 20, 2021, Simon subsidiary Taubman Realty Group and Baltimore, Maryland-based The Cordish Companies announced a partnership agreement to develop a 62,000 sqft entertainment district at Dolphin Mall, split in 30,000 sqft of outdoor space, and 32,000 sqft of indoor space.
+By the spring of 2023, the project was rebranded as Vivo!, and would be anchored by Sports & Social, and PBR Miami.
+The venue opened on June 23 of that year, with Blue Moon Garden Bar, Crush Bar, Sergio's Cuban American Kitchen, a free concert by Daya, and the 30,000–square–feet open-air Vivo!
+Plaza.

 Impact

 In the book A World Made for Money: Economy, Geography, and the Way We Live Today, Bret Wallach cites the success of Dolphin Mall as an example of shopping malls adapting to shoppers' demands by focusing on outlet stores.
 The book cited both it and Great Lakes Crossing Outlets in Auburn Hills, Michigan, as examples of Taubman having success with the outlet mall format instead of the conventional shopping malls for which they were previously known.